CiscoSecurity/sxo-05-security-workflows/docs/atomics/webex.md

 ### Using Webex?
 * Make sure you've invited your bot to the room you want to post messages to
-* Add your Webex Bot Token to the `Webex Teams Bot Token` local variable (or, if you have a token in a global variable already, set the local variable to the global's value using the `Fetch Global Variables` group at the beginning of the workflow)
+* Add your Webex Bot Token to the `Webex Teams Bot Token` or `Webex Teams Access Token` local variable (or, if you have a token in a global variable already, set the local variable to the global's value using the `Fetch Global Variables` group at the beginning of the workflow)
 * Provide either a `Webex Teams Room Name` or `Webex Teams Room ID` in their respective local variable.
 If only one of these local variables exists, fill in whichever is there.
-If both exist, you typically only need to provide one or the other
+If both exist, you typically only need to provide one or the other.
+See the workflow's documentation for details

 ### Not Using Webex?
 * Select each Webex-related activity and check the `Skip Activity Execution` box in its properties